Skip to main content

 Helicopter flights over Iceland’s volcanic landscapes depart year-round but are weather-dependent.
 Even in summer, cancellations are common, so it’s best to make your reservations early in your trip to give you the flexibilityto rebook if that becomes necessary.

 Volcanoes, unless extinct, always have the potential to reawaken even if they’ve been dormant for many years.
-Take Fagradalsfjall, for example: it had been inactive for eight centuries before the 2021 eruption.
-Though eruptions can occur without warning, often they are preceded by telltale events such as earthquake swarms which are closely monitored by volcanologists and act as warning signs.
+Take Fagradalsfjall, for example; it had been inactive for eight centuries before the 2021 eruption.
+Though eruptions can occur without warning, they are often preceded by telltale events such as earthquake swarms, which are closely monitored by volcanologists and act as warning signs.

 For this reason, it’s always best to visit a volcanic area on an organised tour.
 If you intend to do it alone, then be sure to do some thorough research on official sites like that of the Icelandic Met Office.
 They provide accurate information about earthquakes.
 Also, the site classifies each Icelandic volcano on a five-colour scale according to current activity and publishes regular updates about the progress of ongoing eruptions.